Skip to contents

 Integer indicating the maximum delay to estimate, in units of the delay.
 The default is to use the whole reporting triangle, ncol(triangle) -1.

-Integer indicating the number of reference dates to be used in the estimate of the reporting delay, always starting from the most recent reporting delay.
-The default is to use the whole reporting triangle, so nrow(triangle)-1
+Integer indicating the number of reference times (observations) to be used in the estimate of the reporting delay, always starting from the most recent reporting delay.
+The default is to use the whole reporting triangle, so nrow(triangle).

 Value

-delay_df 0-indexed vector of length max_delay + 1 with columns indicating the point estimate of the empirical probability mass on each delay
+Vector indexed at 0 of length max_delay + 1 with columns indicating the point estimate of the empirical probability mass on each delay.

 Examples